BlueBrain/eFEL/README.md

 * [Python 2.7+](https://www.python.org/download/releases/2.7/) (not compatible yet with Python 3)
 * [Pip](https://pip.pypa.io) (installed by default in newer versions of Python)
 * [Numpy](http://www.numpy.org) (will be installed automatically by pip)
+* The instruction below are written assuming you have access to a command shell on Linux/UNIX/MacOSX/Cygwin

 Installation
 ============